Who we are and what we do

 Which students do we work with?

-We work with students who are disabled.
+We work with students who are Disabled and/or have Neurodiverse conditions.
 The term “disability” is wide.
 According to the Equality Act (2010), disability can include the following impairments:

 - problems with mobility, seeing or hearing;